 - 1. On your mail server, create a special user which will be used for sending the voicemail messages.
 You can name them for example operator. - 2.
 Go to administration interface to Voicemail → tab Email and check Send each message to user's email. - 3.
-In Mail server hostname, type the SMTP server hostname and click SMTP Configuration. - 4.
-Set the port number of the port used by your SMTP server. usually 25 for SMTP and 465 for SMTPS - 5.
+In the Server type section, select Send emails using Kerio Operator email service. - 4.
+(Optional) To save disk space on your Kerio Operator server, select Do not store the messages on this Kerio Operator server. - 5.
+Click Apply. - Click the Email service link.
+Kerio Operator redirects you to Advanced Options → General. - 7.
+In the Email service section, select SMTP server. - 8.
+Click Configure. - 9.
+In Hostname, type the SMTP server hostname. - 10.
+Set the port number of the port used by your SMTP server. - Usually 25 for SMTP and 465 for SMTPS - 11.
 Decide, whether to communicate through secured connection.
-If the configuration of your mail server allows it, we recommend the encrypted connection to establish more secure communication. - 6.
-If your SMTP server requires authentication, check Server requires authentication.
-Use the username and password for the account you created on your mail server in step 1. - 7.
-Click OK. - 8.
-In Voicemail → tab Email, type a valid email address in Sender email address (so that your antispam rules accept it).
+If the configuration of your mail server allows it, we recommend the encrypted connection to establish more secure communication.

+- 12. If your SMTP server requires authentication, check Server requires authentication.
+Use the username and password for the account you created on your mail server in step 1. - 13.
+Type a valid email address in Sender email address (so that your antispam rules accept it).
 The address should also represent the origin of the message.
-Example: operator@live-and-let-laugh-inc.com
+Example: operator@live-and-let-laugh-inc.com - 14.
+Click Save.